Stranded by COVID, Indians travel to US via third countries | DW | 02.08.2021

 In Mexico, there are a few companies offering accommodation and travel to people traveling from India to the US via Mexico.

-One company said they have helped at least 200 families.
-They have opened multiple WhatsApp groups to reach out to potential customers.
+One company said they have helped at least 200 families, and they have opened multiple WhatsApp groups to reach out to potential customers.
 Many people, who lost one parent during the second wave, are reaching out to these companies to bring their sole surviving parent to the US via Mexico.

 The consultant, who wished to remain anonymous, is contemplating traveling back to India again in August due to a medical emergency.
 "The thought that we will have to again take the Mexico route is disconcerting," he said.